 Conservation Fund Awards Grants to Support Environmental Preservation in the Region

 Grants from the Greater Dayton Conservation Fund are awarded by a nine-member steering committee to support organizations or programs that help protect the region’s natural environment through education, acquisition, restoration and scientific research; encourage collaborations and regional land conservation; and leverage cooperation and support for various efforts of like-minded organizations.
-Nearly $60,000 in grants has been awarded from the fund to date.
+A total of $49,912 in grants has been awarded from the fund to date.

 Individuals interested in contributing to the cause are invited to make contributions or to join The Greater Dayton Conservation Fund’s Founders Society.
-To learn more about the fund, individuals may contact Janice McLefresh at (937) 225-9971 at The Dayton Foundation.^ top of page
+To learn more about the fund, individuals may contact Janice McLefresh at (937) 225-9971 at The Dayton Foundation.

 IN THEIR WORDS